Westerlands Equestrian

 Horses don’t speak our language, but they do communicate in their own way.
 Learn how to read their body language and understand what your pony is trying to tell you.

-Learn how to groom your pony from head to tail.
-You’ll discover the best techniques for brushing, mane and tail care and how to spot issues with coat or skin health.
+Learn how to clean and brush a pony the right way so that they feel relaxed and cared for.
+You’ll discover the best techniques for brushing and how to spot issues with coat or skin health.

 Understand what makes a horse healthy and happy!
 Learn about the different types of horse feed, how to create balanced feeding routines and the essentials of equine health and nutrition.